Public Holidays in Italy 2026 – National & Catholic Holidays

 Frequently Asked Questions (FAQs)

-Italy has 12 national public holidays in 2025.
+Italy has 12 national public holidays each year.

-Do religious holidays always lead to business closures?
+Do religious holidays always lead to closures?

 What is Liberation Day in Italy?